UpStride/engine/README.md

 Every module encapsulate a API similar to Keras.

-To use it,
+To use it:

-- start by importing the layers package from the upstride type you want to use.
+- start by importing the layers package from the upstride type you want to use (environment variable `PYTHONPATH` might need to be set as the path to the directory with the engine).
 - Start by defining a Input to the network.
 - convert Tensorflow tensor to Upstride type by calling `layers.TF2Upstride`
 - build the neural network the same way you do with Keras.